Savana2020/ENC4265/manual.md

 ---
 ### AI Statement
-This manual was created using the Claude-3.7-Sonnet model in the BoodleBox platform.
-Additional tools used include spellcheck and grammar verification.
-The structure and content were guided by the requirements provided, with reference to official PlayStation documentation for technical accuracy.
+This manual was created using Microsoft Copilot for content generation, Grammarly for proofreading, and Markdown for formatting.

 ---